Digital Platforms: A Gateway To Social Change…

 Emails with SMH Editor Sends Response.

 I wanted to engage the Sydney Morning Herald early in the week.
-I wanted them to be clear that this was not a campaign of “hate” like the March In March had been labelled.
+I wanted them to be clear that this was not an “Anti-Abbott” letter, like the March In March event had been labelled.
 This was a peaceful campaign.
-We simply wanted truth and a major newspaper to reconsider the idea of what was newsworthy.
+The letter simply asked for recognition for a solid community effort and a major newspaper to reconsider the idea of what it considered to be newsworthy.

 Before the March took place i remember reading a quote by Tony Abbott where he said St Pats day was the only March taking place on the 16th.
 It made me question if Mr Abbott’s team had read the events mission statement: